pawalt/spire-cockroach/README.md

 ```

 With that, we have a client connecting to Cockroach with credentials minted and distributed by SPIRE!
 As you might have noticed, we didn't have to touch certificates a single time during that process - thanks to the mechanisms in SPIRE, all certificates have been distributed and will even be rotated when their time is up.

+## Conclusion

+While this example only shows an example of connecting a client to cockroach, this method of certificate distribution can be used with multi-node and multi-client setups.
+In fact, the use case is much more convincing with large setups.
+The overhead of managing SPIRE only becomes worth it at scale.

+## Future Work

+Currently, Cockroach maps certificates to users via the CN or DNS SANs in the certificate.
+SPIRE, however, makes no uniqueness guarantee about DNS SANs the way it does for SPIFFE IDs.
+This means that following attack vector is possible:

+If multiple clusters share a SPIRE server as a source of truth (as they should) and have overlapping usernames, then clients meant to connect to only one cluster can connect to any clusters that accept that username.

+To fix this, Cockroach could add logic to map certificates to users off SPIFFE ID rather than DNS SANs.
+The uniqueness guarantees on SPIFFE IDs would remove the possibility of certificates being reused in clusters that they are not meant for.